You can manage firmware versions, install hotfixes, and change the default language.

 You can upgrade to a later firmware version, downgrade to an earlier version, or roll back to the previous version.
 For air gap deployments, you can update the firmware manually.
 You can also schedule firmware upgrades centrally from Sophos Central.

 For more information about upgrading to later versions and restoring backups, see Sophos Firewall release notes.

 How to manage firmware versions

 - Firmware upgrade and configuration from Sophos Central: You can schedule firmware upgrades from Sophos Central.
-You can also specify all the firewall settings using Zero Touch configuration available from Sophos Central.
-For more details, see Zero Touch configuration.
+You can also specify all the firewall settings using the Zero Touch configuration available from Sophos Central.
+See Zero Touch configuration.

 Compatible versions: To know the versions compatible with your current version, go to the Sophos Licensing Portal.